What is Vinyasa Yoga? A Beginner-Friendly Fast-Paced Flow

 Vinyasa emphasizes movement over holding postures, which can sometimes mean less time learning proper alignment.

-Solution: Balance your Vinyasa practice with slower styles like Hatha or Yin to build foundational strength and alignment knowledge.
+Solution: Complement your Vinyasa practice with slower styles such as Hatha or Yin yoga to develop foundational strength and deepen your understanding of alignment principles.

 4. Fast-Paced Transitions